 All of our rental apartments in the Carré d'Or are close to smart cafés, grocery stores and boulangeries.
 For a big shop we recommend the two-storey Monoprix supermarket on Avenue Jean Médécin, which is open until 9pm.

-**Please note that until around September 2019 (when the tramline between the airport and port is expected to be launched), this area will be affected by construction for the tram-line.
+**Please note that until the end of 2019 (when the tramline between the airport and port is expected to be launched), this area will be affected by construction for the tram-line.
 This is now in it's final stage and mainly underground, but some level of noise or cornered off walkways should be expected, but not certain.
 The workmen come for a while, then leave for a while, and it is impossible to say specifically what dates or times work will be carried out.
 The main apartments affected are around Boulevard Victor Hugo, between Avenue Jean Medicin and rue Macarani and between rue Guilgia and Boulevard Gambetta.
-The final stage of ground level work is scheduled between June - September 2019. **
+The final stage of ground level work is scheduled between June - December 2019. **